BioBoost/embedded_systems_course/virtual_machine/virtual_machine.md

 ## Installing Virtual Box

 Start by going to the download section of the website of VirtualBox ([https://www.virtualbox.org](https://www.virtualbox.org)).
 Download the VirtualBox platform package for your system.
-At the moment of this writing the current version of VirtualBox is 5.0.20.
+At the moment of this writing the current version of VirtualBox is 5.1.28.
 When running the installer package make sure to install VirtualBox with all features enabled as shown in the figure below.

 ![Installing VirtualBox with all features enabled](img/virtual_box_install.png)

 It is also necessary to install the extension pack which introduces USB2.0 and USB3.0 support and some other extra features.
 You can download the extension pack on the same page as you downloaded the installer for VirtualBox.
 Just make sure to pick the correct version for your current VirtualBox version.
+To install the extension pack just open the file by double clicking it.

-The installer of VirtualBox should also have created a virtual network adapter (such as can be seen in the figure below) which is used for private networking between the host machine and the virtual machine.
+The installer of VirtualBox should also have created virtual network adapters (such as can be seen in the figure below) which are used for private networking between the host machine and the virtual machine.

 ![VirtualBox virtual network adapters](img/virtual_box_network_adapters.png)

+> #### Alert::Virtual Box Network Adapters
+>
+> In some cases these network adapters may interfere with the correct working of your physical network.
+For example for LAN-games that use UDP broadcasting to discover each other.
+In this case you can just disable the adapters.
+Make sure to re-enable them before using VirtualBox.

 Once finished you can start the VirtualBox client and you should get the interface shown in the figure below: